BreakawayConsulting/echronos/README.md

 ## Systems, Modules and Packages

-An RTOS *system* encompasses the entirety of the OS and an application on top of it.
+A firmware *system* encompasses the entirety of an RTOS and an application on top of it.
 It consists in particular of:
-- the OS in the form of a variant of the RTOS with a feature set suitable for the application (e.g., which form of scheduling is supported)
+- the RTOS in the form of a variant with a feature set suitable for the application (e.g., which form of scheduling is supported)
 - a *system configuration* that tailors the variant to the specific application instance (e.g., how many task or mutexes the application requires)
 - the application code itself